akash7812/Intelsys-Spam_Filter/README.md

 ## MODEL SUBMISSION DEADLINE:
 Everyone of us should complete the Naive Bayes ML model for Spam Filteration before the start of January!!

 Trying and implementing the other ML models like Logistic Regression, SVM(Support Vector Machines), Decisioin Trees and more, is at your own curiosity and knowledge purpose.
 If done, it is very appreciated.
-If not, No problem👍🏼

 ### FORK THIS REPOSITORY:
 Everyone should fork this repository and can start working on your Initial ML model at your free time.